vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 “the sparks issuing from the passage of the \[hero’s\] sword” and has nothing to do with the city of Dhārā.’
 However, the use of the word mārga  in this interpretation remains

 problematic.
-For dhārā  in the sense of ‘rim of an \(iron\) wheel’ see Raghuvam
+For dhārā  in the sense of ‘rim of an \(iron\) wheel’ see Raghuvaṁśa 13.15.

-. śa 13.15.

 28 Sircar 1964, 128 conjectures that it was an unknown enemy, other than the Lord of Andhra, who fled to the Raivataka hill.
 The hill has not satisfactorily been identifieḍ